 Investing in the Stock Market

-In this section, we take an overview of the terminology and the vehicles available to invest in.
+This section overviews the terminology and the vehicles available to invest in.

 Buying Stocks for Growth